ImplFerris/pico-pico/src/thermistor/temperature/index.md

 2. The **other side of the Thermistor** is connected to **GPIO26 (ADC0)**, which is the analog input pin of the pico2
 3. A **resistor** is connected in series with the Thermistor to create a voltage divider between the Thermistor and **ADC_VREF** (the reference voltage for the ADC).

-<span style="color:orange">Note:</span> In this example, one side of the thermistor is connected to ground, as shown.
+<span style="color:orange">Note:</span>Here, one side of the thermistor is connected to ground, as shown.
 If you've connected it to the power supply instead, you'll need to use the alternate formula mentioned earlier.

+## The Flow

+- We read the ADC value
+- Get resisance value from ADC value
+- Calculate temperature using B parameter equation
+- Display the ADC, Resistance, Temperature(in Celsius) in the OLED